morriq/microservices-webpack-plugin/README.md

 # microservices-webpack-plugin

-I created this `plugin` to solve problem with repeating packages from `node_modules` in microservices' chunks.
+This `plugin` solves problem with repeating packages from `node_modules` in microservices' chunks.
 It uses [unpkg](https://unpkg.com) to load npm packages.

 ## Installation